Codecademy/docs/content/ai/concepts/neural-networks/terms/stochastic-gradient-descent/stochastic-gradient-descent.md

 ---
 Title: 'Stochastic Gradient Descent'
-Description: 'Stochastic Gradient Descent is an optimizer algorithm that minimizes the loss functions in machine learning and deep learning models.'
+Description: 'Stochastic Gradient Descent is an optimizer algorithm that minimizes the loss function in machine learning and deep learning models.'
 Subjects:
   - 'Machine Learning'
   - 'Computer Science'
 Tags:
   - 'AI'
-  - 'Neural Network'
+  - 'Neural Networks'
 CatalogContent:
   - 'paths/computer-science'
   - 'paths/data-science'
 ---

 **Stochastic Gradient Descent** (SGD) is an optimization algorithm.
-It is variant of gradient descent optimizer.
+It is a variant of gradient descent optimizer.
 The SGD minimizes the loss function of machine learning algorithms and deep learning algorithms during backpropagation to update the weights and biases in Artificial Neural Networks.

 The term `stochastic` means randomness on which the algorithm is based.
 In this algorithm, instead of taking whole datasets like `gradient descent`, we take single randomly selected data points or small batches of data.
 Suppose if the data set contains 500 rows SGD updates the model parameters 500 times in one cycle or one epoch.